Resinderate/DLG/README.md

 [![Build Status](https://travis-ci.org/Resinderate/DLG.svg?branch=master)](https://travis-ci.org/Resinderate/DLG)

-App to which acts as a web api with an endpoint to total a given list of numbers.
+App to which acts as a HTTP Web API with an endpoint to total a given list of numbers.

 ## Assumptions
 - Should `POST` to `/total/`